Topological quantum field theories from Hecke algebras: Definition of the polynomial and first properties

 More generally, we can define such a polynomial for any ciliated surface with triangulation $\mathsf{T}$, as soon as each boundary component is labeled with an element of $W$.
 The sum in \Cref{Eq:defpolynomial} runs in this case over all possible labelings of internal edges of $\mathsf{T}$. \end{definition}

-In order to compute $P_{g,k,W,\mathsf{T}}$ one has to choose an orientation for the edges of $\mathsf{T}$ so that the $c_f(v)$ are well defined.
-As before, an edge can be oriented consistently or against the orientation of a triangle of which it is a side.
-The orientation of the faces of $\mathsf{T}$ is the one induced by the orientation of the surface.
-Since we are summing over all possible labels of the edges, the polynomial $P_{g,k,W,\mathsf{T}}$ does not depend on the choice of orientation for the edges of $\mathsf{T}$ since changing the orientation amounts to replace each $w\in W$ by its inverse.
+In order to compute $P_{g,k,W,\mathsf{T}}$ one has to choose an orientation for the internal edges of $\mathsf{T}$ so that the $c_f(v)$ are well defined.
+Since we are summing over all possible labels of the edges, the polynomial $P_{g,k,W,\mathsf{T}}$ does not depend on these choices since changing the orientation amounts to replace $w\in W$ by its inverse.

 The main point of our construction is the following: